Code-Institute-Submissions/Code-Institute-MS1/README.md

     - I may also be considering membership, so finding that page smoothly and seeing the membership sign up button easily would be ideal.
         1. The membership page can be found from the 'Climb with us' button and also from the header 'Climb".
 - Frequent User
-    - As a frequent user I use the site to book courses especially 1 to 1 sessions.
+    - As a frequent user I use the site to book courses especially the 1 to 1 session.
         1. This can be accessed from the 'Classes" classes.html page.

 ### Further Testing

-- So far testing has been on safari, firefox and chrome.
+- So far testing has been on safari, firefox, and chrome.
-- The website was viewed on a variety of devices such as Laptop, Iphone, Ipad.
+- The website was viewed on a variety of devices such as a Laptop, iPhone, and Ipad.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

-- On mobile our buttons used to navigate the website have a white transparent overlay.
+- On mobile, our buttons used to navigate the website have a white transparent overlay.

 ### Mentor Feedback

-- Footer had extended margin which was causing a horizontal scroll bar.
+- Footer had an extended margin which was causing a horizontal scroll bar.
 - Location information box on index.html was possibly an off-putting color.
-This was changed to white with sandstone colored border.
+This was changed to white with a sandstone colored border.
 - Organise folders and add documentation folder, remove any media not being used.
-- Add social media icons used in header to the footer.
+- Add the social media icons used in the header to the footer.
-- Create contact page to link any membership or classes buttons to so they are not dead links.
+- Create a contact page to link to any membership or class buttons so they are not dead links.
 - README: User stories from the visitor perspective + Testing section.
 - Deploy on Github.
 - Shadow on Map for different media screens needs to flip to the other side.